Smile-SA/gdpr-dump/docs/02-configuration.md

 extends: path/to/config/file.yaml
 ```

-There are default config templates available in the config/templates directory of the application:

-- drupal7.yaml
-- drupal8.yaml
-- magento1.yaml
-- magento2.yaml
-- magento2_b2b.yaml
-- magento2_commerce.yaml

-These templates can be used to anonymize a drupal/magento database.

 If you override a default template, the path to the file and the extension may be omitted: